When

 that lives a synthetic life on synthetic foods?

-In a context, we are what we eat and what we eat eats & inconvenient or not... to eat in a haphazard way is a quick way to entering the experiment.
+In a context, we are what we eat and what we eat eats & inconvenient or not... to eat in a haphazard way is a quick way to enter the experiment.

 This